Kyyzer/fispan-case-study/README.md

 ---
 ## Business Activities

 Fispan attempts to address the lengthy process that banks undergo to integrate their digital banking with the ERPs and accounting software of their commercial and corporate customers.
-Co-founder Clayton Weir describes how their platform "make(s) it easy for banks to extend their services offering ... by embedding commercial banking applications within the organisation's software"<sup>([6])</sup>.
+Co-founder Clayton Weir describes how their platform "make(s) it easy for banks to extend their service offerings ... by embedding commercial banking applications within the organisation's software"<sup>([6])</sup>.

 Fispan uniquely offers its platform directly to banks instead of attempting to become a neo-bank such as [Northone](https://www.northone.com/) or [Starling Bank](https://www.starlingbank.com/).
-This allows fispan's platform to reach the already established commercial and corporate customer bases of large financial institutions, and integrate with the existing services the banks can provide.
+This allows fispan's platform to reach the already established commercial and corporate customer bases of large financial institutions, and integrate with the existing systems such as: cash management, payments and lending.

 Fispan's API also integrates with some legacy ERPs which enable financial institutions to bring their online banking services to more of their customers.
-Their banking customers can then continue to use their systems and slowly migrate towards more modern digital solutions.
+Their banking customers can continue to use their systems and slowly migrate towards more modern tools.

 ### Features and Technologies

 - API (Application Programming Interface) brings the client's banking services natively into their business ERP and accounting software
-- Cloud computing stores client information by remote network machines
+- Cloud computing stores client information by remote network machines and also computes tasks remotely

 ### Partners